vigu184/Payment_Gateway_Integration-TheSparksFoundation/README.md

 #
 Payment_Gateway_Integration
-This repository contains the tasks Payment_Gateway_Integration that I completed while working as an Web Development Intern for The Sparks Foundation.
+This repository contains the tasks that I have completed while working as an Web Development Internship in The Sparks Foundation.